frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 # Styled components

 In this section we're going to create some CSS components, also known as styled components.
-These components are created using `styled`, which like `css` is a function.
-However the HTML tag that you want to style is appended with dot notation and then, again like `css`, the function takes a tagged template literal containing CSS as it's argument.
+These components are created using `styled`, which like `css` is a function provided by Emotion.

+The HTML tag that you want to style is appended with dot notation and then, again like `css`, the function takes a tagged template literal containing CSS as it's argument.

 As a basic example let's start by creating a `<Header>` component in our root component file and give it a background colour, though first we need to import `styled` from Frontity.